Adapted Athletics Intern

 • Reports accidents to supervisor and reviews changes required to avoid reoccurrence

-• Ensures completion of proper documentation is completed for each accident (employee and/or non-employee) and forwards to supervisor
+• Ensures completion proper documentation is completed for each accident (employee and/or non-employee) and forwards to supervisor

 • Reports maintenance problems and/or broken and unsafe equipment to the appropriate party immediately